 It all started in 1984, when he wrote his first commercial program, an optimizing media scheduler for an ad agency.
 Within 2 years he was architecting and installing Canada’s first ATM-over-fiber LAN implementation at Centennial College of Applied Arts and Technology in Toronto.
 Over the next ten years he continued to be at the leading edge of technology, responsible for other firsts such as Canada’s first industrial application of UNIX: paint shop automation and process control for General Motors Canada.

-At this point, after 20 years in technical management positions, Adam developed his skills in business by joining Embrase, a Go To Market agency, where with the founder, he built a positioning practice and prescriptive methodology around the principles described in Crossing the Chasm.
+Upon leaving IATA, Adam developed his business skills by joining Embrase, a Go To Market agency, where he built a positioning practice and prescriptive methodology around the principles described in Crossing the Chasm.
 Embrase worked with venture capital institutions, helping over 50 startups to find optimal market segments and position themselves for success in them.
-After 7 years he made the move back to corporate IT, managing software development projects for companies such as Yellow Pages, Bombardier Aerospace, and Bell.

-What Adam saw over the next 6 years convinced him that the situation facing corporate IT was dire.
+What Adam saw in these companies convinced him that the situation facing corporate IT was dire.
 That things had worsened, not improved in the years he had been away working with startups.
-This book is based on what he found out, and how to fix it.
+This book is about what he discovered, and how to fix it.

 An addendum to my very personal history of programming Programmers today… …do not really know where the language stops and the framework begins.
 What do I mean by this?
 Up until about 1988 most programs that a person (like you) would use had been programmed from the ground up by a handful of programmers (often …